 “If I’m gonna buy into something, I have to like it and the person selling it,” said O’Leary.
 “And I did not like the way you came out here with your music blaring, knocking things over like you own the place.
 Frankly, it just rubbed me the wrong way.
 Also, this isn’t a genre I personally feel confident in, and I just don’t think this band is going to get to scale.
 I’m going to have to pass.
 Come back when you’ve sold some iron-on patches.”

-“I appreciate the energy and ambition behind the project,” Cuban said.
+“I appreciate the energy and ambition behind the project,” said Cuban.
 “But if I invest this kind of money, I’m going to want to see more of a yield than just some shout-out on a future record.
 The last band I gave money to let me do backup vocals on four different tracks.”